 You have to accept from the very beginning that you’ll never, ever get there.

-In the marvelously revealing book Drive, which addresses what really motivates people today, the author Daniel H. Pink describes what he calls the mastery asymptote.
+In the marvelously revealing book Drive, which addresses what really motivates people today, author Daniel H. Pink describes what he calls the mastery asymptote.

 An asymptote is a mathematical or algebraic description of a curve that approaches a line, but never actually reaches it.